daedric7/matrix.sh/README.md

     * `coreutils` (required for `du -b`)

     Something like `sudo apt-get install curl jq`.

+* You'll need more tools, namely blurhash and imagemagick.

 * Use it to log in.
 See Usage.

 ## Usage